junqing-zhang/junqing-zhang.github.io/_posts/2023-08-14-blog-post-journals-conferences.md

 # Technical Contributions
 ## Regular Paper
 **Communications and Networking**
-* IEEE Transactions on Wireless Communications
+* IEEE Transactions on Wireless Communications (TWC)
-* IEEE Transactions on Communications
+* IEEE Transactions on Communications (TCOM)
-* IEEE Transactions on Vehicular Technology
+* IEEE Transactions on Vehicular Technology (TVT)
 * IEEE/ACM Transactions on Networking
 * IEEE Transactions on Cognitive Communications and Networking (TCCN)
 * IEEE Open Journal of the Communications Society (Open Access)
 * IEEE Transactions on Machine Learning in Communications and Networking (TMLCN)

 **Signal Processing**
-* IEEE Transactions on Signal Processing
+* IEEE Transactions on Signal Processing (TSP)

 **Computing**
-* IEEE Transactions on Mobile Computing
+* IEEE Transactions on Mobile Computing (TMC)

 **Security**
-* IEEE Transactions on Information Forensics and Security
+* IEEE Transactions on Information Forensics and Security (TIFS)
-* IEEE Transactions on Dependable and Secure Computing
+* IEEE Transactions on Dependable and Secure Computing (TDSC)

 **Internet of Things**
-* IEEE Internet of Things Journal
+* IEEE Internet of Things Journal (IoTJ)

+**Sensing**
+* Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies

 **Others**
 * IEEE Access (open access)